grantseltzer/blog/content/blog/standardized-streams-and-shells.md

 lrwx------ 1 root root 64 May 20 16:58 2 -> /dev/pts/0
 ```

 In the above output you can see that the process has file descriptors `0`, `1`, and `2`.
-By convention these correspond to `stdin`, `stdout`, and `stderr` respecitvely.
+By convention these correspond to `stdin`, `stdout`, and `stderr` respectively.
 These all point to the pseudo-terminal `/dev/pts/0`.

 Your terminal application runs a shell (such as bash or zsh) and provides for it a GUI to display input and output.
 When you open a terminal it has its own set of standard streams.
 As mentioned above, it also creates a special device file like `/dev/pts/0` which other processes can read from and write to.
 In addition to running the commands that you enter, it listens for their input and output from the pseudo-terminal device file.
 In the case of input, it passes it to the running command.
 In the case of output, it displays it to the terminal GUI.

 ## Play along at home

-You can actually access the standard streams of other proccesses.
+You can actually access the standard streams of other processes.
 Try taking the following steps:

 1) Open up two terminal sessions.